GfellerLab/MixTCRviz/README.md

 - simple.graphical.output (default=F): If T, only a single pdf file is produced in output.path directory.
 This can be useful to go rapidly through several motifs.

+- label.neg (default=F): If T, show also the labels of the genes most depleted in input1.

+- label.min.fr (default=c(0.05,0.05)): Region (rectangle) of the left corner of V/J plots with no gene label.

 # OUTPUT